jaegertracing/documentation/content/docs/next-release/operator.md

 The Jaeger Operator version tracks one version of the Jaeger components (Query, Collector, Agent).
 When a new version of the Jaeger components is released, a new version of the operator will be released that understands how running instances of the previous version can be upgraded to the new version.
 {{< /info >}}

+## Prerequisite

+Since version 1.31 the Jaeger Operator uses webhooks to validate Jaeger custom resources (CRs).
+This requires an installed version of the [cert-manager](https://cert-manager.io/docs/).
+A more detailed list of supported versions can be found in the [compability matrix](https://github.com/jaegertracing/jaeger-operator#compatibility-matrix).
+An installation guide can be found [here](https://cert-manager.io/v1.6-docs/installation/#default-static-install).

+{{< warning >}}
+cert-manager version 1.6.1 or higher must be installed.
+{{< /warning >}}

 ## Install modes

 The Jaeger Operator can be installed to watch for new Jaeger custom resources (CRs) either in the whole cluster or in specific namespaces.
 When configured for cluster-mode, the operator can: